My Favorite Ambrosia Salad

 Tips For Making Ambrosia Salad

 - Refrigeration helps the flavors to meld.
 This is a great make-ahead dish.
-Just make it and keep in the fridge overnight for serving the next day.
+Just make it and keep it in the fridge overnight for serving the next day.

 - After draining the maraschino cherries from their jar water, rinse again with water to prevent the cherries from giving a red tint to the salad.